 This section covers the creation of a new Virtual Platform from scratch.
 This normally occurs when a new virtual machine requiring a trusted infrastructure is being deployed for the first time.

-hen a new vPlatform is created, a new vTPM will be initialized.
-The vTPM Factory creates the vTPM’s initial data.
-The vTPM’s new data are to the state and protected. that latform and vTPM are always .
+Normally, when a new vPlatform is created, a new vTPM will be initialized.
+The vTPM Factory, acting as the vTPM manufacturer, creates the vTPM’s initial data and issues a vEC (10.2).
+The vTPM’s new data are tied to the pTPM state and protected as described in Section 9.3.
+The vPlatform Manager, acting as the OEM, associates the vTPM with the new vPlatform, configures its internal data to ensure that the vPlatform and vTPM are always associated when the vTPM is saved or loaded,, and issues an appropriate vPlatform Credential (10.4).
 This ensures that vTPM PCRs maintain a consistent interpretation over the life of the vTPM.

+The timing described here is not strictly required.
+In systems where a dedicated vTPM Factory exists off-platform, vTPMs may be created in bulk in advance of their association with a particular vPlatform.
+In these cases, the original VDKs created by the vTPM Factory would be decryptable by the approved vPlatform Manager rather than by the booting vTPM, to allow the Manager to correctly use a pTPM seal operation to associate the vTPM data and vPlatform.
+The issuance of the vEC, similarly, can be delayed until after the vTPM has booted and been provisioned, if there is a mechanism by which the Factory can verify the legitimacy of the vTPM and its vEK.

 The diagram in 9.3.1 describes two possible techniques for creating a vTPM, depending on which approach to protecting vTPM data is used.
 In both cases, the intial vTPM data is the same; however, the mechanism for storing the symmetric key which encrypts the vTPM secrets differs.

 We will follow these two techniques through the operation section, as example implementation options.

+Although our diagrams and examples will generally assume that a vPlatform has a single vTPM, this is not strictly necessary.
+In particular, some systems may wish to have both a 1.2 and 2.0 vTPM associated with the same vPlatform.
+In this case, all requirements for each vTPM hold true; any measurements that would be put into vTPM PCRs during the vPlatform boot process should be placed into both, etc.

 Requirements for Virtual Platforms (normative)

+vPlatforms SHALL possess a vPC (see 10.4)

+The requirements listed in the vPC SHALL always be enforced on this vPlatform and its components, even if the vPlatform migrates.

 Requirements for Newly Initialized vTPMs (normative)

-A newly initiatialized vTPM SHALL meet the requirements of a newly manufactured TPM.
+A newly initiatialized vTPM SHALL meet the state requirements of a newly manufactured TPM after the platform has been assembled by the OEM, as described in [4], [17], including but not limited to the following:.

-A new vTPM SHALL contain all manufacturer-created values and default flag values, and MAY contain additional information such as initial credentials or keys.
+A new vTPM SHALL contain all manufacturer-created values and default flag values,§ and MAY contain additional information such as initial credentials or keys.

+The Endorsement Key may be either created by the vTPM Factory and injected into the vTPM, or may be created by the vTPM itself.
+In either case, it SHALL be certified by the vTPM Factory or another authority.
+(See 8.3)

 New vTPM data SHALL be encrypted by a VDK generated by the vTPM Factory even if it has no secrets yet, in order to ensure that all guarantees of vTPM behavior provided by decryption of vTPM secrets (see 9.4) are met when the vTPM is first launched.
-The new vTPM SHOULD contain at least one secret key, usually the Endorsement Key.
+The new vTPM SHOULD contain at least one secret key, usually the Endorsement Key, to allow identification of the vTPM for certification.

 Protecting vTPM Data